Unveiling the Dynamical Genesis of Quantum Entanglement in Linear Systems: Internal causality breaking in the reduced subsystem evolution: The exact master equation of the reduced density operator and the dynamical genesis of entanglement

-where $\bar{N}(t)$ represents the fluctuations around the stationary paths but it is only a simple time-dependent factor that can be determined by the fact $\Tr[\rho_{tot}(t)]=1$, see the next.
-The end-point values of the stationary paths $z_1(t)$, $z^\ast_1(t_0)$, $z'_1(t_0)$ and ${z'_1}^\ast(t)$ can be obtained from Eq.~(\ref{z1 relation}).
-With the solution of the propagating function, and the initial state $\rho_1(t_0)=|\alpha_1\rangle \langle \alpha_1|$ given in Eq.~(\ref{initials}), we find the analytical reduced density matrix $\rho_1(t)$ of mode 1 in the coherent state representation
+Now, we consider the initial state $\rho_1(t_0)=|\alpha_1\rangle \langle \alpha_1|$, i.e. the system is initially in a classical state that can be precisely described by a quantum state \cite{ZhangRMP1990}, as given in Eq.~(\ref{initials}).
+It is straightforward to find the analytical reduced density matrix operator $\rho_1(t)$ in the coherent state representation

-where $\alpha(t)=u(t,t_0)\alpha_1+v_0(t,t_0)\alpha_2$, and
+where $\alpha_1(t)=u(t,t_0)\alpha_1+v_0(t,t_0)\alpha_2$, and

-In Eq.~(\ref{rho_1(t)m}), the term $\delta(t)(z_{2f}^\ast-\beta^\ast(t))(z'_{2f}-\beta(t))$ in the middle exponent factor or more precisely, the term $\delta(t)z_{2f}^\ast z'_{2f}$ in the exponent makes the reduced density matrix impossible to be written as the external product of a pure state.
+In Eq.~(\ref{rho_1(t)m}), the term $\delta(t)[z_{2f}^\ast-\beta^\ast(t)][z'_{2f}-\beta(t)]$ in the middle exponent factor or more precisely, the term $\delta(t)z_{2f}^\ast z'_{2f}$ in the exponent makes the reduced density matrix operator impossible to be written as the external product of a pure state, as a consequence of the non-unitarity of Eq.~(\ref{merho1}).
 In other words, $\rho_1(t)$ must be a mixed state if the coefficient $\delta(t)$ is not zero.
-On the other hand, the total density matrix of the two modes must maintain in a pure state under the quantum evolution governed by Eq.~(\ref{Htot}) because the initial state of Eq.~(\ref{initials}) is a pure state and the total system is isolated.
-This is equivalently to say that the total state of this coupled two-mode system has become a pure entanglement state during the dynamical evolution, it cannot be written as a direct product of the two individual mode states, namely $\rho_{tot}(t) \neq \rho_1(t) \otimes \rho_2(t)$ if $\gamma\neq 0$.
+On the other hand, the total density matrix operator of the two modes is guaranteed to remain in a pure state under the unitary quantum evolution of Eq.~(\ref{unitary_evolution}) governed by Eq.~(\ref{Htot}).
+This is because the initial state of Eq.~(\ref{initials}) is a pure state and the total system is isolated.
+Thus, it provides a direct proof how the total state of this coupled two-mode system becomes a pure entanglement state during the dynamical evolution.
+When one mode is in a mixed state, the other one must be a mixed state, because the total state remains in a pure state.
+Thereby, the total density matrix operator at later time $t$ cannot be written as a direct product of the two individual mode states, $\rho_{tot}(t) \neq \rho_1(t) \otimes \rho_2(t)$ if $\gamma\neq 0$.